Menu

 print(f"Final message: {result['messages'][-1].content[:200]}")

-The reviewer might approve on the first pass, or send work back two or three times.
-You don’t know the path in advance — that’s both the power and the risk.
+The reviewer might approve on the first pass, or kick the work back two or three times.
+You cannot predict the path ahead of time — that is both the strength and the danger.

-Note: **The network pattern trades predictability for flexibility.** Use it when you genuinely can’t determine the agent sequence at design time.
-For most production systems, a supervisor or swarm is safer.
+Note: The network pattern trades set paths for flexibility.
+Use it only when you truly cannot map out the agent order at design time.
+For most shipped systems, a supervisor or swarm is the safer bet.

 exercise